 The Authority has an agreement with the Federal Home Loan Bank of Topeka (FHLB) for borrowings of up to \$35,000,000.
-Amounts drawn under the agreement bear interest at .33% per annum above the rates charged by the FHLB to its member banks and are collateralized by certain mortgage loans and/or investment securities.
-As of December 31, 1996, the outstanding borrowings under this agreement were \$1,500,000.
-As of December 31, 1995, no borrowings were outstanding under this agreement.
+Amounts drawn under the agreement bear interest at the same rates charged by the FHLB to its member banks and are collateralized by certain mortgage loans and/or investment securities.
+As of December 31, 1997 and 1996, the outstanding borrowings under this agreement were zero and \$1,500,000, respectively.